ginjo/esphome-dynamic-cron/README.md

         # You must return true or false from the lambda.
   ```

+  Here's a link to a fully functioning [ESPHome configuration file](test/esphome_example.yml)
+  that demonstrates dynamic_cron.

 ## Options

+  These are the available options you can use to configure each instance of dynamic_cron.

   * **name**: string, *optional*
   * **id**:   string, *optional*